Breadcrumbs

 International Students

-International students that currently study in Canadian universities and have a SIN should apply as Domestic students (please see “Domestic Students” tab for more information).
-The IMS accommodates a limited number of international students each year.
+International students that currently study in Canadian universities, have a SIN, and have a valid Study Permit into the following Fall semester are eligible to apply (please see “Domestic Students” tab for more information).

 Supervisor Match